Category: Information Technology

 Security vulnerabilities reported by vulnerability scanning must be addressed in an appropriate and timely manner.

-In addition to vulnerability scanning, penetration testing may be employed if contractually required or required by applicable standards, or upon the system administrator’s discretion.
+In addition to vulnerability scanning, penetration testing may be contractually required or required by applicable standards, or upon the system administrator’s discretion.

 Where possible, access controls to files, data, and applications must follow some type of roles-based model, such as: